 Garmin Vivosmart 4

 The Garmin Vivosmart 4 is a wonderful little fitness tracker.
 It excels in pretty much all areas except two.
-The first one being the screen, which is a little small for our liking, which can make tapping on the right area or viewing notifications difficult.
+The first one being the small screen, which can make tapping on the right area or viewing notifications difficult.
 It also doesn’t have a built-in GPS, though there is connected GPS support if you don’t mind carrying your phone with you on a run.

 Garmin Vivofit 4

 Garmin’s Vivofit 3 was one of our favorite inexpensive fitness trackers of 2017.
 Is the Vivofit 4 a worthy successor?
 That depends.